 Peter Setaro, Executive Director

 Peter joined PetPALS of Southern New Jersey in 2018.
 Over the course of his career he has helped nonprofits steer their course, working to end homelessness in Mercer County, promoting the Special Olympics, creating fundraiser events for Susan G. Komen, and helping children engage with the arts.
 In his time with PetPALS, Peter has launched our new website, built up our social profiles, and launched our online store.
 He also crafted the Lucky Paws Pet Adoption & Arts Fair fundraiser and manages donor outreach and engagement.
-Peter and his husband live in Burlington County, surrounded by their two dogs and six cats.
+Peter and his husband live in Burlington County, surrounded by their three dogs and seven cats.

 Carol Swanson, Board President